sbryngelson/group-docs/intro-to-group.md

 ## Social activities

 We try to arrange a group social activity at least every few months.
-This usually means going to a neighborhood restaurant.
+This means things like going to a neighborhood restaurant or a trivia night, but we do an anonymous poll to see what everyone would enjoy!